digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ## Testing the Digital Mobius Setup

-We want to disconnect one or more of the cluster nodes in order to test the `Digital Mobius` setup.
-In order to achieve this we must kill the `kubelet` service from the corresponding worker node(s).
-There's a pretty easy way of doing it via [doks-debug](https://github.com/digitalocean/doks-debug).
-Essentially what it does is to create some `debug` Pods which run containers in `privileged` mode.
-Then you can `exec` into one of the running containers and get access to the worker node system services.
-More details on how it does its magic can be found on the [doks-debug](https://github.com/digitalocean/doks-debug) project page.
+To test the Digital Mobius setup, we disconnect one or more of the cluster nodes.
+In order to achieve this, you kill the `kubelet` service from the corresponding worker node(s) using [doks-debug](https://github.com/digitalocean/doks-debug).
+Essentially what it does is to create some `debug` pods which run containers in `privileged` mode.
+Then, use `kubectl exec` to execute commands in one of the running containers and get access to the worker node system services.
+You can find more details on the [doks-debug](https://github.com/digitalocean/doks-debug) project page.

-`Digital Mobius` was already deployed in the previous section so we must take care of the `doks-debug` deployment now.

-### DOKS Debug Deployment
+### Deploying a Debug Pod

 1. Create the `DaemonSet` first.
 This will spin up the `doks-debug` Pods in the `kube-system` namespace: